Sabbathday Lake Shaker Village: The Shakers

-The Shakers were originally located in England in 1747, in the home of Mother Ann Lee.
+The Shakers were originally located in England in 1747, in the home of Mother Ann Lee (1736-1784).
 They developed from the religious group called the Quakers which originated in the 17th century.
 Both groups believed that everybody could find God within him or herself, rather than through clergy or rituals, but the Shakers tended to be more emotional and demonstrative in their worship.
-Shakers also believed that their lives should be dedicated to pursuing perfection and continuously confessing their sins and attempting a cessation of sinning.
+Shakers also believed that their lives should be dedicated to pursuing perfection, continuously confessing their sins, and attempting a cessation of sinning.

 The Shakers migrated to Colonial America in 1774 in pursuit of religious freedom.
 They built 19 communal settlements that attracted some 20,000 converts over the next century.
 The first Shaker village was built in New Lebanon, New York, at the Mount Lebanon Shaker Society.
 The other 18 communities were built in Maine, New Hampshire, Massachusetts, Connecticut, New York, Kentucky, Ohio, Indiana, Georgia and Florida.
 Strict believers in celibacy, Shakers maintained their numbers through conversion and adoption of orphans.
 The group reached its maximum size of about 6,000 full members in 1840.

 History of Sabbathday Lake Shakers

 The Shaker settlement at Sabbathday Lake was established by a group of Shaker missionaries in 1782, and was then known as Thompson's Pond Plantation.
 The first members were from Gorham, Maine.
 The community grew to over two hundred members in less than a year.
 Its location in Cumberland County, Maine, made it the most northern and eastern of all the Shaker communes.
 They raised their meetinghouse in April 1794 and built their first dwelling across the road in 1795.

 The Sabbathday Lake community grew to a size of 1900 acre with 26 large buildings by 1850.
-Buildings on the grounds included the meetinghouse, the Brethren's Shop which still holds a working blacksmith shop and woodworking operation.
+Buildings on the grounds included the meetinghouse and the Brethren's Shop, which still holds a working blacksmith shop and woodworking operation.
 A large new Central Dwelling House was built in 1883 or 1884.
 The Shakers strived to be as self-sufficient as possible, while being an active part of the community.
 They built a mill and farm that enabled them to sell produce and commercial goods to the outside world.

 Membership

 By 1800, more than 140 believers lived at Sabbathday Lake community.

-By 1850, seventy Shakers lived in the Sabbathday Lake Church Family at New Gloucester.
+By 1850, only 70 Shakers lived in the Sabbathday Lake Church Family at New Gloucester.

-The 1880 census listed 43 believers at Sabbathday Lake.
-Membership hovered at about that point until the 1930s, when only about thirty members remained.
-Two members remain as of January 2020.
+The 1880 census listed 43 living at Sabbathday Lake.
+Membership hovered around that level until the 1930s, when only about 30 members remained.
+Membership continued to decline with only two members living as of September 2024, though the Shakers accept new people who wish to join them, and Sister April Baxter joined in 2025, increasing the present number of Shakers in the community to three.